 If City Council needs additional information, documentation, etc., before making a decision on Option 1 or Option 2, the City Council can direct City staff to bring said information at the next regular City Council meeting to assist City Council - including preparing the necessary documentation to effectuate either option.
 There does not appear to be direct or explicit statutory requirements or related state provisions on when the City Council is required to repeal the Ordinance(s) or when to issue a "City Council order" to submit the Ordinance(s) to the voters after certification of the results.
-Notwithstanding, Staff recommends that City Council not cause undue or unnecessary delays.
-For example, for initiatives, state law indicates that a legislative body may ask an agency to present a report before making a decision no later than thirty (30) days after the city clerk certifies the sufficiency of the petition; and make a decision within ten (10) days after being presented said report.
-While City Council is not statutorily required to adhere to said timeframes as said law governs the initiative process and not the referenda process, Staff recommends that City Council follow same as a guideline in the event City Council does require more information before taking action on Option 1 or Option 2.
+Please note for initiatives, state law indicates that a legislative body may ask an agency to present a report before making a decision no later than thirty (30) days after the city clerk certifies the sufficiency of the petition; and make a decision within ten (10) days after being presented said report.
+While City Council is not statutorily required to adhere to said timeframes as said law governs the initiative process and not the referenda process, City Council may follow same as a guideline in the event City Council does require more information before taking action on Option 1 or Option 2.